databio/atac_ebna2/tutorial_basic.md

 less -S metadata/atac_ebna2_annotation.csv
 ```

-It's your basic annotation sheet, with one row per sample.
+It's a basic annotation sheet, with one row per sample.
+This metadata has been populated directly from [GEO for this dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE148396).

 ## Download FASTQ files